 Clearly organize the content by type - marketing, sales, technical data, etc - so that partners can easily locate and download exactly what they need when they need it.

-5 - Start priming your sales lead pipeline.
+5 - Start priming your sales lead pipeline

 Another great aspect to PRM is how effectively you can implement a deal registration and lead sharing process.
-PRM can be intergrated with your CRM which allows you to start funneling leads down to partners at the local level.
+PRM can be integrated with your CRM which allows you to start funneling leads down to partners at the local level.
 Likewise, partners should be encouraged to register deals within the PRM system based on the processes you have outlined for exclusivity or pricing discounts.

 Delivering qualified leads to your partners is a proven route to gaining mindshare.
 Providing the targeted sales support they need from there will keep them invested in promoting your products and services.

-6 - Measure and report progress.
+6 - Measure and report progress

 Most PRM systems have robust analytics built-in, which makes it simple to evaluate your progress and understand what is driving success - and what else needs to be improved upon.
 In the early stages of company growth, it's relatively easy to implement changes to the process, so the more refinement you can do early on, the better.